easierbycode/luascript/README.md

 * setmetatable does not support modifying __index and __newindex.
 ECMAScript's proxies will likely make this possible;

 * setfenv is not supported and probably never will;

+### Runtime limitations

+* Avoid tail recursion.
+They are not supported by JS runtimes;